4-686-293-01

-4-686-293-01, also known as Agent 1-10, is a highly potent experimental carbamate nerve agent, patented in May 1967.
+4-686-293-01, also known as Agent 1-10, is a highly potent experimental carbamate nerve agent, patented in May 1967 by the US army.
 Due to its high molecular weight and thermal stability, it can remain embedded within various surfaces and clothes for prolonged periods of time.
 The agent can be decontaminated using bleach or hot caustic soda.
 The main effector pathway is through the inhibition and antagonization of acetylcholinesterase, achieved by the presence of quaternary ammonium groups in the structure.
 Perceived as one of the most potent agents in chemical warfare - it can be disseminated through aerosols, explosives or smoke generating munitions.

 Physical properties

 4-686-293-01 is an odorless crystalline white solid at high purities, whereas impure varieties can present with a brown, light-yellow crystalline structure with an "oily" smell.
 Due to its high molecular mass and low evaporation rate, 4-686-293-01 can persist in the environment for extremely long periods of time.
 Agent 1-10 readily dissolves in alcohol and water.
 The claimed median lethal dose through inhalation in an "average man" is quoted as 320-900 micrograms.
 Inhalation, ingestion, or eye/skin absorption of as little as 5 to 50 micrograms can lead to incapacitation.
 The agent has no irritation effects upon inhalation or eye/skin absorption.